sandersn/manual/Typescript-for-Functional-Programmers.md

 ## Structural typing

-Structural typing is a familiar concept to most functional programmers, although Haskell and most MLs are not actually structurally typed.
+Structural typing is a familiar concept to most functional programmers, although Haskell and most MLs are not structurally typed.
 Its basic form is pretty simple:

 ```ts